What is acupuncture?

 What should one expect on a visit to a practitioner of acupuncture?

-Typically, the first visit involves a comprehensive health history assessment.
+Typically, the first acupuncture visit involves a comprehensive health history assessment.
 Questions that are included may seem strange, but in Traditional Chinese Medicine (TCM) - which encompasses acupuncture, herbal medicine, massage and other modalities - energy flow and whole-body interaction are the keys to diagnosing all physical disease.
 For example, the practitioner may ask to examine your tongue, feel your pulse to help determine energy flow, or ask many questions related to bowel habits and diet, even if these seem to have nothing to do with the primary complaint.

-After the initial consultation and assessment, the needles are placed in very specific locations.
+After the initial acupuncture consultation and assessment, the needles are placed in very specific locations.
 Upon insertion, one may feel a momentary sharp or stinging sensation; however, many report they don't even feel the majority of the insertions.
 It is common to experience a deep ache for a short time in some of the points.
-The needles may then be gently manipulated and some practitioners may use heat or even electricity with the needles.
+The acupuncture needles may then be gently manipulated and some practitioners may use heat or even electricity with the needles.

-The depth to which the needles are inserted varies according to the treatment and the practitioner; however, needles should never be positioned deep enough to puncture organs (other than the skin).
+The depth to which the acupuncture needles are inserted varies according to the treatment and the practitioner; however, needles should never be positioned deep enough to puncture organs (other than the skin).
 The needles are usually left in place for five to 20 minutes, usually no longer than 60 minutes, and then removed.
-Following a treatment, practitioners will usually reassesses the client and often give suggestions for home care.
+Following an acupuncture treatment, practitioners will usually reassesses the client and often give suggestions for home care.
 It is also typical to suggest supplemental Chinese herbs to enhance the achievement of energetic balance.
 Acute symptoms may require only two to four treatments; whereas for chronic cases, it is common to have as many as 12 or more treatments, usually over a course of eight to 10 weeks.
 Regular monthly visits may be suggested as preventive measures to decrease stress, improve energy or boost immunity.

 Are there any side effects or indications where acupuncture should be avoided?

 Those with bleeding disorders or who are taking blood thinners should check with their doctors before having acupuncture.
-The most common side effects are bleeding and bruising at the site, along with minor pain and soreness.
+The most common side effects of acupuncture are bleeding and bruising at the site, along with minor pain and soreness.
 It is recommended that a disinfectant such as alcohol be swabbed over the area prior to needle insertion to decrease the very small possibility of infection.
 Obviously, needles should be clean and never shared between clients.
 Rarely, a needle may break.
 The worst case scenario is a punctured organ.

 However, serious complications are extremely rare when acupuncture is performed by a qualified, certified practitioner.
 A review of the international research literature revealed pneumothorax (a punctured lung) to be the only life-threatening complication to have occurred among tens of thousands of patients over nine separate trials.
 No post-acupuncture infections were reported in any of the studies.